pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

      -- Marker frame: This frame is attached to each AR marker.
 Origin lies at center of marker. z-axis comes out the marker plane. x and y-axis are aligned in marker plane.

-     -- Global (G): The origin of this frame lies somewhere near the centre of rectangle formed by 4 cameras.
+     -- Global (G): The origin of this frame lies somewhere near the centre of rectangle formed by cameras 0-3.
 The global marker is placed here during the extrinsic calibration process.
 So, in that case the marker frame is same as global frame.

+     -- Auxilliary (A): The origin of this frame lies somewhere near the centre of rectangle formed by cameras 2-5 (i.e. the other rectangle).
+The auxilliary marker here during the extrinsic calibration process.
+This tag is necessary for when calibrating the rig when all cameras can't see a single tag for the purpose of computing their extrinsics.
+Instead we use a single tag for the first camera rectangle, and then move/add a marker in the second rectangle and obtain the transforms for the

+     We obtain the (inverse) extrinsics of the first rectangle with respect to a marker we'll call "global":
+     T_cam0_global  <-- given by runCalibration
+     T_cam1_global  <-- given by runCalibration
+     T_cam2_global  <-- given by runCalibration
+     T_cam3_global  <-- given by runCalibration

+     We then obtain the extrinsics of the second rectangle with respect to a marker we'll call "auxilliary" as:
+     T_cam4_global = T_cam4_aux * inv(T_cam3_aux) * T_cam3_global
+     T_cam5_global = T_cam5_aux * inv(T_cam3_aux) * T_cam3_global
+     Note: in this example we chose cam3 from the middle cameras for aux calibration.
+We could just as well use cam2, but we prefer a single camera in view of both markers to minimize error.

+     Steps:
+     1) Use runCalibration to obtain T_cam[0123]_global and T_cam[345]_aux.
+     2) Use getAuxTransforms.py to obtain T_cam[45]_global

+     After placing these transforms in config.json, camCentalProcess can obtain each camera's world pose as follows:
+     T_world_cam4 = T_world_global * T_global_cam4

     A coodinate frame is defined by position of the origin and orientation of its x, y and z axis.